-Join John McWade for an in-depth discussion in this video How to choose colors, part of Before & After Case Study: Small Business Identity Redesign.
+Join John McWade for an in-depth discussion in this video How to choose colors, part of Graphic Design: Small Business Identity Redesign.

 - Colors are so strong.
 They convey mood, they convey theme.
 And frame corners have all the colors we'll need.
 Golds and woods and metallics and antique whites, nautical blues, grays, just everything.
 First thing we want to do is apply a gradient to our logo.
 We're doing this because our logo resembles not only frame corners, but stylized waves.
 So to create a sense of horizontal movement like waves have, we'll gradate the pattern from dark to light, left to right.

 This is different from putting a blend on it or a feather.
 Each of these corners will be a solid color, but just get lighter as we move left to right.
 Let's look at three ways we can go with color.
 First is the nautical look.
 Blue, immediately brings to mind water.
 And on frame corners it also suggests waves.
 This is a good subliminal connection.
 You wanna avoid bright blues.
 That's because frames aren't generally bright blue and water isn't either.

 Water's pretty de-saturated.
 The deeper the water, the darker its colors.
 De-saturated colors have a softer, more sophisticated look.
 So I'd say blues are a reasonable choice for this logo.
 2nd is contemporary.
 Our shop's interior colors are predominantly neutral, in the gray range.
 Neutrals are a great backdrop for viewing.
 You can see your art without the background coloring it.
 But that's because they're colorless.
 So, they're a little bit bland to stand on their own.